Local Experiences Along the Tourist Trail in Hue

 After arriving by train in the morning, we toured around the Citadel that day in the heat and got our requisite ‘tourist’ moments in – then we were free to find the real Hue.
 That night we went to Lam’s home – a local motorbike guide to have dinner and see what a local’s home life is like.
 The dinner was arranged by our Intrepid guide as he knew that we and the Australian family we were traveling with were very interested in local experiences.

-Lam’s house was found way back in the maze of alleys and was small – even though 5 people lived in the house (which is actually a small number for Vietnam).
-Lam had three boys from 16 to 8 years old and they all shared one hard ‘bed’ in a room that was simply a corner with some curtain ‘walls’ – no real door or room to speak of.
-The parents had another curtained off ‘room’, and there was a kitchen and dining area/living area.
-I loved for Evie to see how a family with 3 kids lived and we laughed about what it would be like if her and her other 2 sisters had to share a room with one bed.
+Lam’s house was found way back in the maze of alleys and was small, even though five people lived in the house (which is actually a small number for Vietnam).
+Lam had three boys from 16 to 8 years old, and they all shared one hard ‘bed’ in a room that was simply a corner with some curtain ‘walls’ – no real door or room to speak of.
+The parents had another curtained off ‘room’, and there was a kitchen, dining area/and living area.
+I loved for Evie to see how a family with three kids lived, and we laughed about what it would be like if she and her other two sisters had to share a room with one bed.

 Lam’s wife cooked up a feast!
-The food was plentiful and her spring rolls were the best I’ve had.
-She also prepared chicken soup, jack fruit salad on rice paper cups, chicken and mushroom, morning glory, and omelets.
+The food was plentiful, and her spring rolls were the best I’ve had.
+She also prepared chicken soup, jackfruit salad on rice paper cups, chicken and mushroom, morning glory, and omelets.
 Neighborhood kids came and sang songs for us.
-We shared other songs, and when the night ended we gave the neighborhood girls piggy back rides out of the maze of alley to the taxi and they returned the gesture in hugs and smiles.
+We shared other songs, and when the night ended, we gave the neighborhood girls piggyback rides out of the maze of alley to the taxi, and they returned the gesture with hugs and smiles.
 We were all on a ‘local’ high that night.

 Hue’s Cathedral